jjycavailles/jjycavailles.github.io/me.md

           Jerome Cavailles, Christoph Kuzmics, and Martin Grube. <a href="https://www.biorxiv.org/content/biorxiv/early/2024/04/11/2024.04.10.588659.full.pdf">"Bleaching as a result of coral optimization in a changing environment."</a> bioRxiv (2024): 2024-04.
           <br/>
           <br/>
           <div style="margin-left: 10%; max-width: 80%">Abstract: Corals provide important ecosystem services as protective coastal structures and as habitats for coastal biodiversity.
 Corals depend on their symbiotic relationship with algae, a relationship under threat from rising temperatures.
-To better understand the nature and resilience of this relationship, we provide a model in which two clades of algae (one efficient, the other resilient) compete over the nitrogen that the coral “chooses” to provide in a changing environment.
+To better understand the nature and resilience of this relationship, we provide a model in which two algae (one efficient, the other resilient) compete over the nitrogen that the coral “chooses” to provide in a changing environment.
 This model is consistent with a wide range of empirical observations about observed bleaching episodes (when algal populations drop dramatically) and the observed algal composition over time, depending on environmental conditions.</div>
           </div>
     grid_cols: one
     grid_gap_horiz: large